osllmai/phoenix_cli/README.md

 phoenix [command]

 Available Commands:
   list		List models
   run		Run a model
-  exec	Run a model on your local machine pull	Pull a model from registry help	Help about any command
+  exec		Run a model on your local machine pull		Pull a model from registry history	List of chats help		Help about any command

 Flags:
   -h, --help	Help for phoenix